m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <figure>
   <img alt="Image of Dr. Richard Bellman, the father of dynamic programming"
-  src="./Richard-Bellman.png">
+  src="./images/Richard-Bellman.png">
   <figcaption>Dr. Richard Bellman, the father of dynamic programming | <b>Source:</b> <a href="https://www.codeproject.com/Articles/5354014/Dynamic-Programming-or-How-to-Use-Previous-Computa">Dynamic Programming or How to Use Previous Computation Experience</a> — CodeProject.</figcaption>
 </figure>

 The key idea is that we want to calculate the expected long-term return **starting from any given state**.
-This is called the value *[](https://medium.com/@mohamedyosef101/the-fundamentals-of-reinforcement-learning-explained-f42de0053fc7#4b00)*of that state, denoted *V(s)*.
+This is called the value of that state, denoted *V(s)*.
 One way to calculate *V(s)* is through simulation — we could sample many episodes starting from state, ***s***, calculate the sum of discounted rewards in each one, and take the average.

 Formula for state-value function,